enowars/enowars7-service-phreaking/documentation/README.md

 msg, err := parser.EncodeMsg(&newreg)
 ```

-Opening the binary in [Ghidra](https://github.com/NationalSecurityAgency/ghidra) and looking through the assembly code, we can find the copying of fields (instructions at 0050519d and 005051a1 corresponds to setting EaCap):
+Opening the binary in [Ghidra](https://github.com/NationalSecurityAgency/ghidra) and looking through the assembly code, we can find the copying of fields (instructions at 0050519d and 005051a1 corresponds to setting `EaCap` for `newreg`):

 ![Assembly of original binary](ghidra_not_patched.png)